What is the current situation?

 Travellers to affected areas should avoid being bitten by mosquitoes.
 The Aedes aegypti mosquitoes that transmit Zika, dengue and chikungunya prefer to live and bite people indoors, and peak biting activity is during daylight hours.
 The mosquito hides under furniture and tends to bite around the feet and ankles.
 People may not notice they are being bitten.

-Travellers to affected areas should stay in accommodation with screened windows and doors, wear loose fitting clothing that covers the arms and legs, and apply insect repellent containing DEET or picaridin to exposed skin, especially during daylight hours and in the early evening.
+Travellers to affected areas should stay in accommodation with screened windows and doors, wear loose fitting clothing that covers the arms and legs, and apply insect repellent containing DEET, picaridin, or oil of eucalyptus to exposed skin, especially during daylight hours and in the early evening.

 For additional advice on steps to avoid being bitten by mosquitoes see the Mosquitoes are a Health Hazard Factsheet.